fugufish/served/README.md

 ## Serialization

 Attributes can be serialized as Ruby objects when the `serialize:` option is passed to `#attribute`.
-This can be any primitive object (`Fixnum`, `String`, `Symbol`, etc.) or any object whose initializer accepts a single `Hash` or `Array` as an argument and responds to `to_json`.
+This can be any primitive object (`Integer`, `String`, `Symbol`, etc.) or any object whose initializer accepts a single `Hash` or `Array` as an argument and responds to `to_json`.
 This also means that Served resources can be used as nested objects as well, which can allow for strict request validation (as explained in the next section).

 When `#save` is called on a resource, non primitive objects will be serialized for transport using their `to_json` method, this also means that attributes can be valid `ActiveRecord` objects.
 Served provides a generic validatable non-resource class called `Served::Attribute::Base` that can be used to define deep nested object mapping for complex json data strucutres.

 Example: